GAchuzia/groupProject-SYSC3303/README.txt

 SequenceUML.png: Diagram showing the sequential interaction between objects in the elevator simulator.

+SequenceUML.puml: Open-source UML-based component used in making the sequence diagram.

 testdata.txt: Input file with data on the elevator's properties (time stamp, floor, button pressed, car button).

 === Group Responsibilities ===